shayandavoodii/OnlinePortfolioSelection.jl/docs/src/FL.md

                  Calmar Ratio: 73.22785427708125
 ```

-As can be seen, 'BAH(OLMAR)' has a better performance in terms of the cumulative return, annualized sharpe ratio, and calmar ratio compared to the 'OLMAR' algorithm.
+As can be seen, 'BAH(OLMAR)' has a better performance in terms of the cumulative wealth, annualized sharpe ratio, and calmar ratio compared to the 'OLMAR' algorithm.
 However, the maximum drawdown is slightly higher than the 'OLMAR' algorithm.
 In this case, 'BAH(OLMAR)' algorithm performed better than the 'OLMAR' algorithm in terms of the 'Mean Excessive Return' and 'Annualized Percentage Yield' metrics.

 Note that one can individually investigate the performance of the algorithm regarding each metric.
 See [Performance evaluation](@ref) section for more information.